 Canyon Creek Trail Professional Reviews and Guides

---Lizann Dunegan, Best Easy Day Hikes: Bend & Central Oregon (Falcon Guides).
+--Lizann Dunegan, Best Easy Day Hikes: Bend and Central Oregon - 3rd Edition (Falcon Guides).

 "This is a magnificent, cross-country variation on the popular trail into Canyon Creek Meadows below Three Fingered Jack’s precipitous east face.
 After taking you through that meadow’s famous wildflower bonanza, this loop goes off trail to a spectacular meadow on the rarely visited southeast side of the mountain.
 On weekends during the peak flower show in late July, entire divisions of booted infantry depart from the trailhead.
 Try to visit on a weekday.
 Note: In late 2003 the B&B Complex Fire burned all of this area except around Canyon Creek Meadows; expect a blackened landscape for several years."

 --Douglas Lorain, 100 Classic Hikes in Oregon (The Mountaineers Books).

 "Canyon Creek Meadows is just as beautiful as it sounds.
 In late July, throngs of wildﬂowers poke out of the ground and grace the meadows with color—all while the still snow-capped Three Fingered Jack hovers just beyond.
 As with most easily accessed attractions, this trail can get quite crowded, especially on summer weekends."

 --Brittany Manwill , Day Hiking Bend and Central Oregon (The Mountaineers Books).